4. Qualifications and Equivalencies

 The following certificates are acceptable for admission to post-secondary certificate or diploma programs:

-- Hong Kong Certificate of Education with credit standing in five academic subjects or pass standing in six academic subjects.
+- Hong Kong Certificate of Education with credit standing in five academic courses or pass standing in six academic courses.

-- Chinese University of Hong Kong Entrance Examination with a pass in five academic subjects.
+- Chinese University of Hong Kong Entrance Examination with a pass in five academic courses.

-- For England, Asian countries, the West Indies and Africa the General Certificate of Education with grades of A, B, C, or 1, 2, 3 in five academic subjects at the "O" or ordinary level; or the Caribbean Examination Council Certificate with grades A, B, C or 1, 2, 3 in five academic subjects at the general level.
+- For England, Asian countries, the West Indies and Africa the General Certificate of Education with grades of A, B, C, or 1, 2, 3 in five academic courses at the "O" or ordinary level; or the Caribbean Examination Council Certificate with grades A, B, C or 1, 2, 3 in five academic courses at the general level.

 For some programs, there may be selective admission requirements such as a high school credit in science or mathematics.
 The program information in the calendar will specify any special entrance standards.